By Danielle Fielder

 Ka La staff writer

-It took almost the entire semester for editor Alyssa Baligad, or Halo, to finish the work on “Art and Soul,” the annual creative arts magazine by HonCC students
+It took almost the entire semester for editor-in-chief Alyssa Baligad, or Halo, to finish the work on “Art and Soul,” the annual creative arts magazine by HonCC students

 She created flyers for submissions, and eventually received more than 70 entries, many of which seemed to revolve around a nature theme.
 That allowed her to to figure out what she wanted to allow into the magazine and how it would look.

 As an artist, Baligad — a liberal arts major at Honolulu CC — found it easy to create illustrations for both the cover and other pages throughout the magazine.
 “I think the hardest part was choosing between everybody’s stuff because everybody’s things were really great, and you don’t want to leave anybody out,” she said.

 Even with the difficulties she faced, Baligad said she’s glad she decided to work on the magazine this semester and is considering returning to the school next year and working on it again.
 She’s also considering transferring to UH-Manoa.

 “If I do come back, I do want to do it again, just because it’s good for a part-time job, and I have fun doing it.
 If I don’t come back, I want to find something similar.”
 Whenever she does move on, Baligad plans on becoming an art major.